-The Rise of Secure Digital Payments: What Businesses Need to Know
+Secure Digital Payments: What Businesses Need to Know

 Digital payments have become the backbone of modern commerce.
-As cash usage declines and online transactions surge, security is no longer optional, it is foundational.
+As cash usage declines and online transactions surge, security is no longer optional — it is foundational.

-Why Security Is Now a Business Imperative
+Why Security Is a Business Imperative

 What Secure Payments Really Mean